The loss of a limb, whether through amputation or congenital limb difference, can have a devastating impact and will

 - Support you and those closest to you

 - Provide free opportunities for you to participate in sport and recreation

 - Signpost you to the appropriate support and information to which you are entitled.

 If you're close to Glasgow, Dundee, Edinburgh.
 Aberdeen or Leeds we have a number of Clubs you can come along to.
 FYF cover the cost of these.
 We do have plans to expand into other areas, and will make an announcement when this becomes possible.

-Because of Corinne Finding Your Feet now has a whole team of staff who are amputees themselves so there is always someone you can talk to who has experienced limb-loss and life changing physical trauma, but who has come back stronger.
-It means we understand the challenges, emotions and turmoil that you and your family face following limb-loss or loss of limb function and the importance of having a support network behind you.
-We are that support network.
+Because of Cor, Finding Your Feet now has a whole team of staff, many of whom are amputees themselves, so there is always someone you can talk to who has experienced limb-loss, but who has come back stronger.
+It means we understand the challenges, emotions and turmoil that you and your family face following limb-loss and the importance of having a support network behind you.
+We are that support network!